7 Burning Examples of Trauma Adaptation in Relationships

 😭 And what about the partner?

-They may feel micromanaged, accused, or like they can’t relax.
+To a partner living with signs of trauma adaptation in the relationship may feel micromanaged, accused, or like they can’t relax.
 Even neutral actions feel like minefields.

-🤝 The Clinger (anxious attachment)
+💔The Clinger (anxious attachment)

 Trauma Adaptation: Needs constant reassurance, fears abandonment, may rush closeness.